This section provides information that will help you get started with VEShell.

 When you execute a command, VEShell connects to the Veeam Virtualization Extensions Service and performs the necessary configuration or management operation.
 You can work with Veeam Virtualization Extensions Service running on the localhost (that is, on the same machine where VEShell is installed) or with Veeam Virtualization Extensions Service running on any remote machine.

-You can override the default connection settings by using the Start-VEShellClient cmdlet.
+You can override the default connection settings using the Start-VEShellClient cmdlet.
 This can be useful if you are working with the Virtualization Extensions Service that is listening to the non-default port, if the service is running on a remote machine and so on.

 This command changes the default Virtualization Extensions Service location and the default port number: